utelecon/utelecon.github.io/en/articles/copyright/educational-use-examples.md

 - Purchasing only one commercial application software, or only one license, and reproducing it on multiple computers in the school to use or provide.
 - Reproducing the source code for a commercial software to be used or provided in computer programming classes.
-- Reproducing application software such as document creation software, spreadsheet software, PDF editing software, etc. to use or provide in the classroom．
+- Reproducing application software such as document creation software, spreadsheet software, PDF editing software, etc. to use or provide in the classroom.

 ##### (2) Reproducing a Movie or Program